EdutieProject/edutie-backend/docs/edutie/definitions/personalization/PersonalizationRule.md

 # Personalization Rule

 Personalization rule is a fragment of personalization produced for personalization schemas.
-These are usually computed in a flow during a personalization schema creation and then used by LLM to perform personalization on the personalized resource.
+These are usually computed as a result of [personalization strategy](./PersonalizationStrategy.md) qualification.

 ## Implementation note

-The implementation follows a convention that a concrete class is named like: *PersonalizationType*PersonalizationRule naming pattern.
+The implementation follows a convention that a concrete class is named like: *PersonalizationType*Rule naming pattern.
 Following this pattern is required for [personalization type](#personalization-type) to work.

 ## Contained data: